 WordPress is the most popular Content Management System (CMS) on the web.
 Used by more than 60 million websites, including almost a third of the top 10 million websites.
 It is trusted by businesses and organisations ranging from craftsmen to large multinationals such as Disney and Bloomberg and Sony Music.

 I’ve created a large number of websites over the years.
 Originally this was hand-coded HTML and CSS files, but then WordPress came along and its development road-map transformed the creation of websites on the web.
 Here are some of the reasons why I choose to use WordPress.

 1. It is the world’s most popular Content Management System

 WordPress is the most popular content management system in the world.
-As of 1st June 2018, W3Techs reports that it is used by 31.4% of the world’s websites, and has 59.9% of the CMS market (up from 59% in June 2018).
+As of 21st January 2020, W3Techs reports that WordPress is used by 35.6% of the world’s websites, and has 64.2% of the CMS market (up from 59% in June 2018).

 Being so popular, you can be sure of a great deal of support.
 In fact there are tens of thousands of WordPress developers and WordPress based website designers all over the world.
 If you are looking for a new website, or you decide that your own website designer is no longer up to the job, then there are plenty out there in your area that can take over.